Tag: Video

 Nordic Larp Talks: Bleed: How Emotions Affect Role-Playing Experiences

-This talk will explain the phenomenon of bleed in role-playing games and advocate for greater awareness of the phenomenon and increased discussion surrounding the emotional content of role-playing games.
+This talk explains the concept of bleed in role-playing games & advocates for awareness of the phenomenon & discussion on emotional content in games.

 -